iotempire/iotempower/README.md

 [webrepl](http://micropython.org/webrepl/) or your own local copy of it from https://github.com/micropython/webrepl.
 The webrepl password is hardcoded to "iot.ulno".
 You can change it later in the [port_config.py](/boot/port_config.py) file (just re-upload the file with a different password and reconnect.
-Attention, th epassword can't be too complex, so stick with somethign around 8 cahracters and not too many special things in it.
+Attention, the password can't be too complex, so stick with something around 8 cahracters and not too many special things in it.
 Haven't figured out why, seems to be a webrepl thing - or just stick with iot.ulno.
 Adapt [wifi_config.py](/examples/wifi_config.py) and copy it through webrepl.
 If you have mpfshell installed and run Linux, you can also run the [setup script](bin/program_wifi).